Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more about Scout's Real Estate Data

 The most prevalent building size and type in Wilmington are three and four bedroom dwellings, chiefly found in single-family detached homes.
-The city has a mixture of owners and renters, with 42.19% owning and 57.81% renting.
+The city has a mixture of owners and renters, with 44.10% owning and 55.90% renting.

 Vacant housing appears to be an issue in Wilmington.
-Fully 12.27% of the housing stock is classified as vacant.
+Fully 10.29% of the housing stock is classified as vacant.
 Left unchecked, vacant Wilmington homes and apartments can be a drag on the real estate market, holding Wilmington real estate prices below levels they could achieve if vacant housing was absorbed into the market and became occupied.
 Housing vacancy rates are a useful measure to consider, along with other things, if you are a home buyer or a real estate investor.

 Appreciation rates are so strong in Wilmington that despite a nationwide downturn in the housing market, Wilmington real estate has continued to appreciate in value faster than most communities.
-Looking at just the latest twelve months, Wilmington appreciation rates continue to be some of the highest in America, at 8.06%, which is higher than appreciation rates in 83.02% of the cities and towns in the nation.
+Looking at just the latest twelve months, Wilmington appreciation rates continue to be some of the highest in America, at 8.04%, which is higher than appreciation rates in 84.94% of the cities and towns in the nation.
 Based on the last twelve months, short-term real estate investors have found good fortune in Wilmington.
-Wilmington appreciation rates in the latest quarter were at 3.21%, which equates to an annual appreciation rate of 13.45%.
+Wilmington appreciation rates in the latest quarter were at 8.15%, which equates to an annual appreciation rate of 36.83%.

-Relative to North Carolina, our data show that Wilmington's latest annual appreciation rate is higher than 80% of the other cities and towns in North Carolina.
+Relative to North Carolina, our data show that Wilmington's latest annual appreciation rate is higher than 70% of the other cities and towns in North Carolina.